endurantgames/52-first-dates/src/setup/create_system.md

 We're not able to do that with those other characteristics, though.
 We're not autistic, or non-white, or physically disabled
-[We're mentally disabled, with depression and anxiety on top of C-PTSD and ADHD -- but this game isn't about that in particular, though.]{.carline}, so we're not qualified to design the game in a way that would be respectful and representative.
+[We're mentally ill and disabled, with depression and anxiety on top of C-PTSD and ADHD -- but this game isn't about that in particular, though.]{.carline}, so we're not qualified to design the game in a way that would be respectful and representative.